ListenToTheBeat/ListenToTheBeat/README.md

 ## Hi there 👋

-I'm Daniel, a student at Sfu Cs, I love chess, coding and explore the nature.
+I'm Daniel, a student at SFU CS.
+I love chess, coding, and exploring nature.